Moff Gideon: The Mandalorian season three

 In "Chapter 24: The Return", after Din Djarin escapes captivity with Grogu's help and sets out to hunt down Gideon, they discover a number of dormant clones of Gideon and destroy them, before confronting Gideon himself.
 Gideon reveals that his project with Dr. Pershing was to create a force of perfect warriors in his own likeness, with Mandalorian weapons and armour, and Jedi power of the force.
 As Gideon and Din Djarin do battle, back on the surface, Bo-Katan's reinforcements have arrived, and she launches her attack on Gideon's base.
 Gideon's TIE Interceptors ravage the Mandalorians' capital ship, and Axe Woves sets it on a collision course with the base.
-The three Praetorian Guards take over the fight against Din Djarin, but Grogu draws them away, to Din Djarin's horror.
+The three Praetorian Guards take over the fight against Din Djarin, but Grogu draws them away, to Din Djarin's horror, but with his help Din Djarin kills the three Praetorian Guards.
 Bo-Katan arrives to assist, and she confronts Gideon while Din Djarin joins Grogu to dispatch the Guards.
 Gideon defeats Bo-Katan by crushing the Darksaber, but before he can kill her, Din Djarin and Grogu return, the capital ship plunges into the base, and a fiery blast engulfs Gideon while Grogu protects himself and the two Mandalorians with a force shield.